-Have you clicked on this page because you feel anxious or worried about your relationship with your boyfriend or ex-boyfriend?
+Have you clicked on this page because you feel anxious or worried about your relationship with your partner or ex-partner?
 If so, you have taken an important and positive step and we hope we can support you.

-- He complains about your friends or says you spend too much time with them.
+- They say they hate your friends and complain you spend too much time with them.

-- He has a bad temper and you feel afraid to disagree with him.
+- They have a bad temper and you feel afraid to disagree with them.

-- He is jealous and suspicious and accuses you of cheating on him all the time.
+- They accuse you of cheating on them all the time.

-- You feel afraid to break up with him because he has told you he will hurt you or himself.
+- You feel afraid to break up with them because they say they’ll hurt themselves.

 You are not alone in feeling something isn't right with your relationship.
-Women in dating relationships contact Women's Aid every day because they are afraid of their boyfriends.
+Young women in intimate relationships contact Women's Aid every day because they are afraid of their partners.

-You may feel like you are 'walking on eggshells' and living in fear of his moods and temper.
-Dating abuse is wrong and no one deserves to be threatened, beaten or be in fear for their lives.
+You might feel like you are 'walking on eggshells' and living in fear of their mood swings and bad temper.
+But your partner does not have the right to control and abuse you.
+You should not have to worry about how they will react to everything you do.
+Intimate relationship abuse is wrong and no one deserves to be threatened, beaten or be in fear for their lives.

 Maybe you feel that you are somehow to blame for the abuse.
 Your partner, and other people, may have told you that it is your fault.
 But that is not true.
 Your partner is the one responsible for the abuse, not you.

 It can be difficult to talk about your situation, even to your closest family and friends.
 You may feel lonely and isolated.
 Maybe you have been told by your partner that they will hurt themselves or you if you tell someone.
 Perhaps you have told someone and they have told you just to break up, run, to walk away.
 But we know it is not always that easy.